Note: This article is about how to buy a SIM card in Georgia the country, not Georgia the state in the USA! You can find US SIM card information here.

 To my surprise, however, I didn’t see any there (or most anywhere in the country.)
 There was one vendor giving out free SIM cards in the airport, but I steered clear until I could get more info about which network I wanted to go with.

-My research turned up two main providers in the country, MagtiCom (which everyone calls Magti) and Geocell.
-Both offer pre-paid plans, LTE coverage, and have good reputations, but Magti is commonly considered the better option, with the best coverage across the country.
+My research turned up two main providers in the country, MagtiCom (which everyone calls Magti) and Silknet.
+Both offer pre-paid plans, LTE and limited 5G, and have good reputations.

 After deciding on Magti, I needed to find a retailer.
 Fortunately Google Maps helped me with that, since the building housing the company in Batumi was a little understated and easy to miss.